 How Many Cups can you Brew?

-One of the key differences between the French Press and the Drip coffee maker is the amount of cups you can brew at one time.
+One of the key differences between the French Press and the Drip coffee maker is the number of cups you can brew at one time.

 The French Press is the clear loser here allowing you to brew up to 4 cups of coffee on average; although, you can find a press pot if you look hard enough that can brew up to eight cups.